htck/bayeux/README.md

 This kit is written mostly using RaphaelJS and AngularJS, but it also uses a bunch of really cool libraries, such as [angular-hotkeys](https://github.com/chieffancypants/angular-hotkeys), [canvg](https://github.com/gabelerner/canvg), [FileSaver.js](https://github.com/eligrey/FileSaver.js), [Raphael.FreeTransform](https://github.com/AliasIO/Raphael.FreeTransform), [Raphael.json](https://github.com/AliasIO/Raphael.JSON), [gifshot](https://github.com/yahoo/gifshot), [Canvas-to-Blob](https://github.com/blueimp/JavaScript-Canvas-to-Blob).
 They helped us build an app that works everywhere, client-side without the need for any back-end.
 Huge thanks to them.

 ### Vagrant
 If you want to work on the _Historic Tale Construction Kit_ by yourself, you can use the vagrant box by launching ``vagrant up``. **Attention**, you will need to have admin rights if you want to run it on windows.
+Or set up a development environnement.

 ### Setting up a development environnement
-If you do not want to use vagrand, you will need to install the following globally
+If you do not want to use vagrant, you will need to install the following globally
 ```
 sudo apt-get install nodejs
 sudo npm install npm -g